microchip-pic-avr-examples/pic18f16q41-uart-hello-world-mplab-mcc/README.md

 ## Summary

-This application shows how to set up the UART peripheral in order to display a message on a terminal emulator
+This application shows how to set up the UART peripheral and send a message to a serial terminal.